 1. Top sights in Tuscany – View of Florence from Piazzale Michelangelo

-The Duomo of Florence is a spectacular sight.
+The Cathedral of Florence is a spectacular sight.
 But for a bird’s eye view, head up to Piazzale Michelangelo.
 Here you’ll see the city spread out below you, and Brunelleschi’s dome rising majestically over the red rooftops.
 It really gives an idea of the size and scale of the cathedral.
 And it’s hands down the best view of the city.
 It has to be one of the most romantic spots in Tuscany.

 2. See a Botticelli at the Uffizi Gallery in Florence